• Skip to primary navigation

 Here's what you'll need to make it.

-- 1 cup Brown Sugar (can use Dark Brown Sugar)
+• 1 cup Light Brown Sugar (can use Dark Brown Sugar)

 The wet ingredients are added to one mixing bowl and the dry to another and then combined.

-- Add 2 cups gluten free flour blend (or AP flour if not GF), 1 tsp. baking soda, and ¼ tsp. kosher salt to one mixing bowl.
+1. Add 2 cups gluten free flour blend (or AP flour if not gluten free), 1 tsp. baking soda, and ½ tsp. kosher salt to one mixing bowl.

-- Cream 1 ½ sticks (¾ cup) butter and 1 packed cup of brown or dark brown sugar in another mixing bowl.
-Whisk 2 eggs and add them to the bowl along with 1 tsp. vanilla extract.
-Stir to combine.
+2. Cream 1 ½ sticks (¾ cup) of softened unsalted butter and 1 packed cup of light brown or dark brown sugar in another mixing bowl using an electric mixer or a stand mixer using the paddle attachment.
+Add 2 eggs (one at a time) to the bowl along with 1 tsp. vanilla extract.
+Mix on medium-low to combine.

-- Add the roasted bananas to the bowl of wet ingredients.
-Mash the bananas into the wet ingredients until combined (the mixture will look a little funky).
+3. Mash the cooled roasted bananas and add them to the bowl of wet ingredients.
+Mix the bananas into the batter on medium-low speed until completely combined.

 How To Make Banana Bread Moist